Medi-Cal Eligibility and Covered California - Frequently Asked Questions

 2. I just found out I am pregnant.
 Can I apply for health insurance that will cover me during my pregnancy?

 Yes.
 Make sure to answer yes to the application question “Are you pregnant?” or tell the person helping you to fill out your application.
 You can apply for health insurance that can cover pre-natal care, labor and delivery, and postpartum care.
-Health insurance plans can no longer deny you health insurance if you are pregnant.
+Health insurance plans can no longer deny health insurance if you are pregnant.

 3. I just had a new baby.
 What should I do about health insurance?